wernerhiessl/NewApproachWHI/Workflow/modes/review.md

 ## Constraints
 - Non‑technical language.
 - Do not change existing inputs; only write `inputs/decision-log.md`.
+- Do not include percentage-based success criteria unless explicitly critical to the outcome.
+- Language & Localization: Do not include in the Review List.

 ## Workflow
 1) Post the full overview (no file output).